En español | "Free” email programs from AOL, Google, Microsoft, Yahoo and others, more likely than not, now have limits.

 Because our inboxes are stuffed with endless sale offers, newsletters, notifications, updates and all those personal emails (especially the ones with big photo and PDF attachments), your inbox will be growing this year — unless you tame it.

-Google won't be alone in enforcing storage rules in 2021.
-An email account on your Apple phone isn't free.
-The company offers 5 GB of storage and charges if you go over: 99 cents monthly for 50 GB or $2.99 for 200 GB.
+Google isn’t alone in enforcing storage rules.
+An email account on your Apple phone isn’t free.
+The company offers 5 GB of storage and charges if you go over: 99 cents monthly for 50 GB; $2.99 for 200 GB; or $9.99 for 2 terabytes, the equivalent of 2,000 GB.

 On Android phones, such as the Samsung Galaxy series or the Google Pixel, most email defaults to Gmail since Google makes Android software.